sscivier/Github-Copilot-Atlas/README.md

 ### Direct Research with Oracle

 ```
-@Oracle-subagent Research how the networking system works in this mod
+Let @Oracle research how the database layer is structured
 ```

 Oracle will: